jakimowb/enmapbox_testmigration2/doc/source/workshop.rst

 those who have joined previous EnMAP workshops.

+.. _application:

 Application procedure
 ~~~~~~~~~~~~~~~~~~~~~

 The workshop is limited to 24 participants who have successfully passed the application procedure.
 Application deadline
-is 2 January 2019.
+is **extended until 9 January 2019**.
 Successful applicants are informed by 7 January 2019.
 During the selection process,
 priority may be given depending on the relevance of the applicant’s current work for the EnMAP mission and her/his programming experience.

 .. admonition:: Registration